cbailiss/pivottabler/README.md

 ### More Examples

-The following are a few of the example pivot tables constructed in the package vignettes:
+The following are a few of the example pivot tables constructed in the package vignettes (click to open full sized picture):

 ![<http://cbailiss.me.uk/pivottablerreadmeimgs/example3.png>](http://cbailiss.me.uk/pivottablerreadmeimgs/example3.png)